iechor/docs/content/compose/gettingstarted.md

 This Compose file defines two services: `web` and `redis`.

-The `web` service uses an image that's built from the `Dockerfile` in the current directory.
+The `web` service uses an image that's built from the `iEchorfile` in the current directory.
 It then binds the container and the host machine to the exposed port, `8000`.
 This example service uses the default port for the Flask web server, `5000`.

-The `redis` service uses a public [Redis](https://registry.hub.docker.com/_/redis/) image pulled from the Docker Hub registry.
+The `redis` service uses a public [Redis](https://registry.hub.iechor.com/_/redis/) image pulled from the iEchor Hub registry.

 For more information on the `compose.yaml` file, see [How Compose works](compose-application-model.md).